joshicola/gear-building-gui/README.md

     - verbose config validation against manifest
     - compress working directory to a file in output
 * notify on pep8 violations(??)

+### Other

+Other "Nice to Haves":

+* create a pip-installable and conda-installable packages of the gear-builder-gui for ease of use and version management.